morepath/morepath/doc/web.rst

 but for programmatic clients JSON is typically used.

 Morepath lets you create a :class:`morepath.Response` object directly, which is a subclass of :class:`webob.response.Response`, and return it from a view function.

-More commonly you use a specialized view type (:meth:`morepath.App.json` or :meth:`morepath.App.html`) and return the content that should go into the response body, such as a HTML string or a JSON-serializable object.
+More conveniently you use a specialized view type (:meth:`morepath.App.json` or :meth:`morepath.App.html`) and return the content that should go into the response body, such as a HTML string or a JSON-serializable object.
 Morepath then automatically creates the response with the right content type for you.
+Should you wish to set additional information on the response object, you can use :meth:`morepath.Request.after`.

 Resource
 --------